bushrafawaz/Lettuce-Growth-Days-Analysis/README.md

 # Project Status

-**In Progress**
+**Completed**

-The dataset has been collected and reviewed.
-The Excel analysis and visualizations are being organized and finalized.
+The dataset has been collected, cleaned, analyzed, and visualized.
+The project includes data analysis, Pivot Tables, insights, recommendations, and final documentation.

 # Author